 How Are Zillow Features Different From Trulia Features

 Suppose you are the end user using Zillow and Trulia for property research purposes.
-You will find differences in functionality, design, and property data representations in that case.
+In that case, you will find differences in functionality, design, and property data representations.

 You can research properties for sale and rent and get a nice map view displayed where you can zoom in.

 After you enter a specific area where you are looking for properties, the property map on Zillow is displayed on the left, and the particular homes are on the right.

 If you search a particular listing and then drill down, you will realize that the information is nearly identical.

 Why is that?

-The reason is that the property data seems to come from the same Multiple Listing Service (MLS) or other sources.
+The property data seems to come from the same Multiple Listing Service (MLS) or other sources.

 Not long ago, Trulia also had a unique tool called heat maps.

 It was a map view of a particular area where you could view different areas colored green, orange, or red.

-Red indicates an area where most property transactions at higher home value prices took place.
+Red indicates where most property transactions at higher home value prices took place.

 For some undisclosed reason, they got rid of this feature.

 It’s unfortunate since I know it was a helpful tool, especially for real estate investors, to identify areas of high demand where properties would move fast.

 The home search sites use the same listings database, so from a consumer standpoint, the main difference is how they are presented graphically.

 Zillow vs. Trulia Statistics

 You will get a better basis on which we might find out which one is better, at least for real estate marketing.